PigeonProtocolConsortium/pigeon-spec/README.md

  * [Indian Internet shut down as protests rage against citizenship bill](https://edition.cnn.com/2019/12/12/asia/india-shutdown-citizenship-bill-intl-hnk/index.html)
  * [Authoritarian Nations Are Turning the Internet Into a Weapon](https://onezero.medium.com/authoritarian-nations-are-turning-the-internet-into-a-weapon-10119d4e9992)
  * [Russian Law Takes Effect that Gives Government Sweeping Power Over Internet](https://www.npr.org/2019/11/01/775366588/russian-law-takes-effect-that-gives-government-sweeping-power-over-internet)

-# Prior Art

-Pigeon borrows many of the ideas set forth by the [Secure Scuttlebutt protocol](https://ssbc.github.io/scuttlebutt-protocol-guide/).
-It is my opinion that SSB is one of the most innovative protocols created in recent years.
-Without the research and efforts of the [Secure Scuttlebutt Consortium](https://github.com/ssbc), this project would not be possible, so a big thanks goes out to all the people who make SSB possible.

-I've also been inspired by the compactness and minimalism of [SQLite, which should serve as a role model for all of us](https://www.sqlite.org/talks/wroclaw-20090310.pdf).

-In many ways, this protocol can be considered an amalgam of the best ideas from both SQLite and Secure Scuttlebutt.

 # When is Pigeon the Wrong Choice?